openstack/trove/doc/source/contributor/design.rst

   by some equivalent to reflection
 * The Manager then redirect the handling to an object (usually) from the dbaas.py module.
-* Actual handling is usually done in the dbaas.py module
+* The database service is running as a docker container inside the Nova VM.

 Trove-conductor